 The BMW is one of the pride and joy of the German auto industry, the brand is well known around the world for stylish cars and cutting edge technology applied to them, but before becoming one of the most desirable automobiles in the market, BMW had its fair share of bumpy roads.

 The BMW name stands for Bayerische Motoren Werke GmbH or Bavarian Motor Work in English.
 The roots of the modern BMW goes back to 1913 from the Munich firm Rapp-Motorenwerke, then this company was incorporated to the Bayerische Flugzeugwerke AG in 1916, after that, there was another restructuring process that brought the company to be incorporated into Knorr-Bremse AG in 1920 before being finally renamed BMW AG in 1922.
 A bit complicated?
-You bet after all the company changed its name 4 times in less than 10 years and this is a clear indication that the founders had either little money in their pockets or their product had a very limited market acceptance or both in BMW’s case.
+You bet, after all the company changed its name 4 times in less than 10 years, a clear indication that the founders had either little money in their pockets or their product had a very limited market acceptance or both, in BMW’s case.

 BMW was born to produce aircraft engines and at this point, it seems the company had finally hit the jackpot, Germany was deeply involved in World War I (1914-1918) and the demand for this kind of engine was at its peak.
 The company’s very first product was the BMW IIIa, an in-line 6 cylinder, water-cooled, 230 HP engine.